HOW TO GROW DELICIOUS, IRRESISTIBLE STRAWBERRIES!

 This is a highly recommended practice as it suppresses weeds and conserves moisture in the soil.
 A layer of mulch, (straw, sawdust or similar) laid on the surface in October will prevent moisture loss, benefiting the plants, and providing a clean surface for the fruit as it grows and ripens.
 Weed mat is an option preferred by many.

 This strawberry produces large firm berries with a medium-red colour.
 The flavour is excellent and the fruit is relatively resistant to wet weather.
+This 'short day' type produces a large flush of fruit in late Spring through to Christmas.

 Strawberries benefit from an annual dressing of lime or gypsum plus fertiliser at planting time, followed by an application of again in September or October.
 Ican Organic Vegetable Fertiliser or Tui Strawberry Food is a good option.